555: Like many British shows, "Search-wise" and "Search-wise Messenger" are used instead of actual search engines and messengers.

 Fan Disservice: Simon having a wardrobe malfunction during The Fashion Show, with his left bollock hanging out of his speedos at full-on eye-level for pretty much the entire audience.
 Word of God says Joe Thomas really did get his balls out for that scene.

 Fat Idiot: John, the big lad who eats too much and only ever discusses food.
 He's part of the blazer gang of noobies along with Will at the beginning of the series, and appears to be below the Inbetweeners in social status.

 Subverted when the boys witness John present at a closed house party that they were rejected from, with his hand firmly placed on an attractive girl's boob.

-French Jerk: Racist French exchange student Patrice, who gets into a closed house party and shags Charlotte with no effort whatsoever, despite knowing absolutely nobody and speaking very poor, broken English.
+French Jerk: French exchange student Patrice, who gets into a closed house party and shags Charlotte with no effort whatsoever, despite knowing absolutely nobody and speaking very poor, broken English.
+He also appears to be a racist, at one point spontaneously announcing that he doesn't like Arabs.
 Will is not impressed.
 Also a Handsome Lech.

 Fish out of Water: Will transferring to a comprehensive school.
 Also a literal fish out of water in the first episode of series 2.